siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

 The sample default app settings file is located at templates\sample-default-app-settings.json and can be customized as needed.

-**SBOM Signing Configuration**: When using the templates with the `devops-clearing` variable group, SBOM signing is automatically enabled with default values.
-The templates handle all SBOM signing parameters internally, so no manual configuration is required in your pipeline parameters.

 ### Add a New Template Calling Step
 #### NuGet Template Example
 ```yaml